-Dr. Ravi Braich has a chemistry background and is counsel in the Patent practice group.
-He focuses his practice on U.S. and foreign patent prosecution, opinion work, and counseling clients in the areas of chemical, diagnostics, therapeutics, pharmaceutical, biotechnology, and life sciences.
+Dr. Ravi Braich has a chemistry background and is a partner in the Patent practice group.
+He focuses his practice on U.S. and foreign patent prosecution, opinion work, and counseling clients in the areas of chemicals, diagnostics, therapeutics, pharmaceuticals, biotechnology, and the life sciences.

-I focus my practice on helping clients, including hospitals, research institutes and small and medium size companies, devise and pursue effective strategies for protecting their breakthrough technologies.
-I have experience in a wide range of technologies including small molecules, nucleic acid based technologies (RNAi, activating RNAs, antisense nucleic acids and microRNAs), peptides, antibodies, prodrugs and drug conjugates, anesthetics, diagnostic/imaging agents, antiviral agents, cancer vaccines, semi-conductor materials, drug targeting and drug delivery, microfluidic devices, drug delivery devices, diagnostic devices and biomimetic devices.
+I focus my practice on helping clients, including hospitals, research institutes, and small and medium-sized companies, devise and pursue effective strategies for protecting their breakthrough technologies.
+I have experience in a wide range of technologies, including small molecules, nucleic acid-based technologies (RNAi, activating RNAs, antisense nucleic acids, and microRNAs), peptides, antibodies, prodrugs and drug conjugates, anesthetics, diagnostic/imaging agents, antiviral agents, cancer vaccines, semi-conductor materials, drug targeting and drug delivery, microfluidic devices, drug delivery devices, diagnostic devices, and biomimetic devices.
 This work involves their synthesis, purification, and use.

-I focus on strategic patent counseling and prosecution in areas of chemical, diagnostics, therapeutics and pharmaceuticals in all phases of development, within and outside the United States.
+I focus on strategic patent counseling and prosecution in the areas of chemicals, diagnostics, therapeutics, and pharmaceuticals in all phases of development, within and outside the United States.

 I work closely with corporations, universities, and licensee counsel on strategic management and growth of their patent portfolios.